Difference Between Hindu and Islamic Architecture

 The structure’s fundamental design is either cubic, square, or octagonal, with an oblong worship hall encircled by a colonnade, four courtyards, and stone ramparts.

-A dome architecture, consisting of either a double-shell dome system or a series of five domes, is typically used to crown the top of the structure.
+A dome architecture, consisting of either a double-shell dome system or a series of five domes, is used to crown the top of the structure.

 Inlays of gold, silver, and precious metals decorate the interior walls.